Contained leaks and visible fixture failures

 FAQ

 A simple fixture repair or cartridge replacement typically costs $100 to $250.
 Repairing a leaking pipe section runs $200 to $500 depending on access.
 Hidden leaks requiring drywall opening and restoration can run $500 to $1,500 or more.
-The biggest cost variable is finding the leak, not fixing it.
+The biggest cost variable is usually access and diagnosis, not the repair part itself.

 Yes.
 A slow drip inside a wall can cause mold growth, wood rot, and structural damage over months before it becomes visible.
 A dripping faucet wastes water and can stain fixtures.
 Even small leaks should be addressed promptly to prevent escalation.